edheltzel/dotfiles/README.md

 # Dotfiles
 An experimental, ongoing configuration for my personal needs using macOS, Fish shell, Git, NeoVim and front-end web development.
-My playground revoles around the use of, NodeJS + ReactJS, CSS Wizadary with Scss and the soft spot in my ❤️ for [Jekyll](https://jekyllrb.com).
+My playground revolves around the use of, NodeJS + ReactJS, CSS Wizadary with Scss and the soft spot in my ❤️ for [Jekyll](https://jekyllrb.com).

 ## Usage and the Install
 1. Restore your safely backed up ssh keys to `~/.ssh/`